The concept of Cheeger deformations on fiber bundles with compact structure group: Cheeger deformations on associated fiber bundles

 for all $p\in U_i\cap U_j$.

 The existence of $\{\varphi_{ij}\}$ allows us to construct a principal $G$-bundle over $B$ (see \cite[Proposition 5.2]{knI} for details) that we shall denote by $\mathcal{P}$.
-Furthermore, there exists a principal $G$-bundle $\bar \pi : \mathcal P\times F \to M$ whose principal action is given by
+Furthermore, there exists a principal $G$-bundle $\overline\pi : \mathcal P\times F \to M$ whose principal action is given by

-(For details see the construction on the proof of \cite[Proposition 2.7.1]{gw}.)
+(For the details see the construction on the proof of \cite[Proposition 2.7.1]{gw}.)

-For each pair $g$ and $g_F$ of $G$-invariant metrics on $\mathcal P$ and $F$, respectively, there exists a metric $h$ on $M$ induced by $\bar \pi$.
-Denote by $\mathcal{M}$ the set of all metrics obtained in this way (for instance, if $G$ is transitive on $F$ then every metric on $M$ such that the holonomy acts by isometries on each fiber belongs to $\mathcal{M}$).
+For each pair $\textsl g$ and $\textsl g_F$ of $G$-invariant metrics on $\mathcal P$ and $F$, respectively, there exists a metric $h$ on $M$ induced by $\overline\pi$.
+Denote by $\mathcal{M}$ the set of all metrics obtained in this way (for instance, if the $G$-action on $F$ is transitive, then every metric on $M$ such that the holonomy acts by isometries on each fiber belongs to $\mathcal{M}$).
 The set $\mathcal{M}$ is the set of admissible metrics for our deformation: